mcpcpc/mcpcpc.github.io/src/index.md

 and extendable key bindings and default utilities, as well as POSIX C99 and MISRA-C compliance.

-To get started, one can simply use `git` and `make` commands to build and install `xwm`:
+Getting started is a easy as using `git` and `make` commands to build and install `xwm`:

 ```shell